GSP

 -C cafile

-PEM file or PKCS11 URI for the CA certificate that was used to sign the server certfile.
+PEM file or PKCS11 URI for the CA certificate and any intermediate CAs that was used to sign the server certfile.
 Ideally the client certificate should be signed by the same CA so that mutual authentication can take place.
 The contents of cafile are added to the trusted store of root CAs.
 Using the -C or -R options will trigger the validation of the server certificate unless overridden by the -n option.

 -J pkcs11_pin